-In California, there’s no obligation for you to undergo a field sobriety test.
+In California, you are not obligated to undergo a field sobriety test.
 Your involvement is entirely voluntary, and the outcomes could negatively impact your defense against DUI charges.
-Contact us now to learn more about the benefits of partnering with our Los Angeles DUI lawyers.
+Therefore, it’s better to refuse a field sobriety test.

 What You Need to Know About Field Sobriety Tests in California